istio/istio.io/content/en/docs/ambient/getting-started/_index.md

 {{< /text >}}

 {{< tip >}}
-You can verify the installed components using the command `istioctl verify-install`.
+You can verify the installed components using the command `kubectl get all -n istio-system`.
 {{< /tip >}}

 ## Install the Kubernetes Gateway API CRDs